 The official language in Brazil is Portuguese.
 We speak Spanish, and found that there were a pretty good amount of people that spoke either English or Spanish (mostly Spanish due to the number of tourists from Uruguay and Argentina).
 We do suggest learning some of the basics to get by though, as you may be able to haggle better in certain areas.

 The currency used in Brazil is the Brazilian Real.
-Currently (April 2023) the exchange rate is 5.14 Brazilian Real for every 1 USD or Euro, and 6.34 Brazilian Real for every British pound.
+Currently (October 2023) the exchange rate is 5.47 Brazilian Real for every 1 USD, 6 Brazilian Real for every Euro, and 7.17 Brazilian Real for every British pound.

 We found that some of the more popular places to visit in the south of Brazil accepted credit cards in restaurants and hotels, and even some for tours.